sixfeetup/sixfeetup.bowab/README.txt

 Then, in you `paster.ini` file, include the following::

 .. code-block: ini
-    bowab:api_class = my_project.MyTemplateAPI
+    bowab.api_class = my_project.MyTemplateAPI

-Make sure the `bowab:api_class` variable points to the full dotted path of your custom class.
+Make sure the `bowab.api_class` variable points to the full dotted path of your custom class.
 This class will then be registered by the `sixfeetup.bowab` include process.